-Participation Projects are learning activities and informal assessments that introduce students to the skills taught in this course.
-They provide students with opportunities to practice the skills taught in the course.
+Participation Projects are learning activities and informal assessments that provide students with opportunities to practice the skills taught in the course.
 They are graded based on a rubric included at the end of their instructions.
 Students are required to successfully complete at least 20 Participation Projects during the semester to receive full credit.

 These assignments are available on your instructor's Assignments page.
 Participation Projects are due at the end of the class period in which they are assigned for on-campus sections or at 11:59pm Eastern Time on the listed due date for online sections.
 Late submissions will not be accepted.
-Regardless of the reason for an absence, missed Participation Projects cannot be made up.
+Participation Projects may only be made-up in the case of university-sanctioned absences (http://catalog.wvu.edu/undergraduate/enrollmentandregistration/#enrollmenttext), and in those cases, arrangements for making up the work must be made with the instructor prior to the time the assignment is due.

 Lab computers must be used for submissions from on-campus sections.
 Instructors may revoke credit for Participation Projects if, in their sole determination, the student was not making a good faith effort to participate in the class and complete the assignment.